PT-Tridi/Cekmutasi/Laravel/README.md

 },</code></pre>

-then run composer command on your Command Line Console
+- then run composer command on your Command Line Console

 <pre><code>composer dump-autoload</code></pre>

 ## How To Use?

-Edit and set your Api Key on **packages/pt-tridi/cekmutasi/src/Cekmutasi.php**
+Edit and set your Api Key in **packages/pt-tridi/cekmutasi/src/Cekmutasi.php**

 You can use cekmutasi library by importing cekmutasi class.
-Here is the example of using cekmutasi class on Controller
+Here is the example of using cekmutasi class in Controller

 <pre><code>&#x3C;?php